 - A failure on USMLE Step 1 or Step 2 CK on a second attempt.

 - Multiple occurrences of unprofessionalism or one serious occurrence as determined by Student Affairs

 Students in Serious Academic Status will be required to appear before the Promotions Committee, will be subject to its decisions and will be notified in writing of this determination (see Promotions Committee section for more information).
 This status will not be noted on the transcript or the MSPE unless mandated by the Promotions Committee, but students risk being placed on financial aid probation if they are unable to demonstrate that they can maintain Satisfactory Academic Progress.

 Remediation may include tailored and/or external remediation programs (at the student’s expense), and/or repetition of the semester or year (tuition required).

 Students in Serious Academic Status will not be permitted to participate in any Icahn School of Medicine extra-curricular activities.
 Year 1 students in Serious Academic Status will need to discuss the timing of remediation and summer research with their Faculty Advisor and the Medical Student Research Office.
-Year 2 students in this status will not be able to apply for the special curricular programs in the third year, such as InterACT.
 Students in Serious Academic Status are not considered to be in “Good Standing” (see above) and therefore will not be permitted to take a Scholarly Year.